SanyaThangamma/cursor-ecom-exercise/README.md

-Cursor Ecom Exercise
+# 📦 Cursor Ecom Exercise

-This project was built using Cursor IDE as part of the A-SDLC exercise.
+This project was built using **Cursor IDE** as part of the A-SDLC exercise.

 It demonstrates the full workflow of:

-Generating synthetic e-commerce data
+- Generating synthetic e-commerce data

-Loading it into a SQLite database
+- Loading it into a SQLite database

-Running SQL joins and analytical queries
+- Running SQL joins and analytical queries

-Exporting outputs
+- Exporting outputs

-Pushing the entire project to GitHub
+- Pushing the entire project to GitHub

+---

-📂 Project Structure
+## 📂 Project Structure

 cursor-ecom-exercise/
 │
 ├── customers.csv